 When you realise you can no longer bear your own lack of self-worth, and make a promise to yourself to do something proactive about it.

-My head is, no shit, literally jumping alive with lice.
+My head is, no sh*t, literally jumping alive with lice.
 Seriously gross.
 They having been unfortuitously bestowed upon my 5-year-old son, and thus me in added gratuity, since starting school just a week or two ago.
 And let me tell you, they're not doing a whole lot to help with my lack of self-worth!

 It is the 16th of May 2018 at Government House, Wellington, and my partner’s special day - a man of whom I am exceedingly proud.
-When the Governor General Dame Patsy Reddy will say very nice, and absolutely well-deserved too, things about my (now) fiancé and his continual efforts and benevolence.
+When the Governor General Dame Patsy Reddy will say very nice, and absolutely well-deserved too, things about him and his continual efforts and benevolence.
 Pinning upon his lapel as she does so, an honorary "gong" in the name of HRH The Queen.